danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

   - "Rails Feature Test Solved by Regex"
 ---

-Recently, I encountered a perplexing issue: customers using Microsoft Edge could no longer access the Rails app I maintain.
+Recently, I encountered a perplexing issue: customers using Microsoft Edge could no longer access a legacy Rails app I maintain.
 Instead, they were redirected to our `/unsupported_browser` page, which advises users to switch to Chrome, Firefox, or Safari.
 This wasn’t just an inconvenience, it was a major blocker for some users who relied exclusively on Edge.
-Here’s the story of how I debugged and fixed the problem.
+This post will walk through the debugging steps and resolution.

 ## The Issue